 Todo O Nada 2

 Todo o nada (All or Nothing), again with the adventure to explore our talents by taking them to their limits.
-This time, as intended, went further than our first practice.
-I went out and search for a team that I had never worked with before or met.
+This time, as intended, we went further than our first practice.
+I went out and searched for a team that I had never worked with before or met.
 I wanted to pursue a new challenge and something that would take me outside of the box, a challenge that would put me out of my comfort zone.
-This time around, on Todo o Nada – Part 2, it gave challenging and surprising challenges from left and right that, for a moment, almost thought it wasn’t going through.
+This time around, on Todo o Nada – Part 2, it gave challenging and surprising challenges from left and right that, for a moment, I almost thought it wasn’t going through.
 A project that took three months to prepare.
-A project that ended being outside of my city, to include out of the country, the project took place near the beach at Mira Mar Guaymas, Sonora, México.
+A project that ended up being outside of my city, to include out of the country, the project took place near the beach at Mira Mar Guaymas, Sonora, México.
 Todo o Nada consists of creating art in the form of photography.

-The next part of the project was to show everyone my ideas, artistic direction, and out-come.
+The next part of the project was to show everyone my ideas, artistic direction, and outcome.
 I did this to start having a sense of direction and see if anyone had similar or different ideas.
 Brainstorming at this stage is crucial for me since I like to see everyone’s input.
 It also helps to expand my vision of the project because I see other opinions.
-By looking at other ideas, it allows me to keep my mind open and see different alternatives.
+Looking at other ideas allows me to keep my mind open and see different alternatives.
 Now, the next part is to start planning for the session.

 Scheduling for the shoot.
 This task may seem simple, but having many people involved makes it hard to work around.
 Everyone has different schedules, other work assignments, and coming up with a final day was not easy.
 On top of that, Todo o Nada is a collaboration project; no one gets paid, making it a bit harder, but that is also why everyone can put their own opinion to come up with a final decision.
-In another part, I had to figure out my travels over in Mexico and where to eat, sleep, etc. Also found out that I needed to rent a car in other for everyone to travel together to the ocean.
-So, I ended taking my car, one of the models’ mom’s car, plus the rental car, and a local friend that I’ve met on one occasion helped drive the rental vehicle.
+In another part, I had to figure out my travels over in Mexico and where to eat, sleep, etc. Also found out that I needed to rent a car in order for everyone to travel together to the ocean.
+So, I ended up taking my car, one of the models’ mom’s cars, plus the rental car, and a local friend that I’ve met on one occasion helped drive the rental vehicle.
 Nevertheless, the shoot day came in, and we were ready to go.

 All images are under copyright © Jose Studios